Shops shuttered, streets deserted as Kashmir loses special status and is divided

 “GOI (government of India) has left Kashmiris in the lurch & shown disregard for their rights.
 But if you consider them as your own, reach out & engage with them before it’s too late,” she said in a Twitter post which is being handled by her daughter Iltija.

-Writing by Sanjeev Miglani.
-Editing by Lincoln Feast.
+Additional reporting by Catherine Cadell in Beijing; Writing by Sanjeev Miglani; Editing by Lincoln Feast